kartoza/stream_feature_extractor/help/source/features.rst

 5. Watershed / *Top*
 --------------------

-   A node that has more than one upstream node and 0 downstream nodes.
+   A node that has more than one upstream node and zero downstream nodes.

    .. image:: /static/watershed.png
       :align: center